EdwardFalcon/ec/README.md

 # Electron Commander

-### File manager built with Electron and Vanila JavaScript
+### File manager built with Electron and Vanilla JavaScript